fivenet-app/fivenet/docs/design/qualifications.md

 * Qualification: Holds all basic infos about the qualification.
 * Qualification Access: Holds the access levels to the qualification.
 * Qualification Requirements: Requirements to be able to take the qualification.
+* Qualification Requests: List of user requests to take the test for the qualification.
 * Qualifcation Tests: Test progress of (started) tests from users.
 * Qualifcation User Test Answers: Answered questions "waiting for approval" by a "trainer".
 * Qualification Test Questions: Questions for the qualification tests.

+## Qualification Access Levels

+* Blocked.
+* View.
+* Student.
+* Teacher.
+* Edit.